naa986/easy-google-adsense/easy-google-adsense/readme.txt

 * Ads are automatically optimized using machine learning
 * Let Google handle ad placement and comply with terms and conditions easily
 * Increase revenue by showing ads when they will perform well
-* Automatically show Text & display ads, In-feed ads, In-article ads, Matched content, Anchor ads and Vignette ads at optimal times
+* Automatically show Text & display ads, In-feed ads, In-article ads, Multiplex ads, Anchor ads and Vignette ads at optimal times
 * Let Google understand the user and show ads at various places on your website
 * Optimize your existing ad units
 * Automatically trigger optimization features to improve the performance of the ads